idlesauce/ps4-eboot-dlc-patcher/README.md

 This is a quick and dirty script and its also not the best way to achieve this, since it needs strings (of a certains minimum length) that are not important, which means its possible some games wont work with this.
 If i have time i might update this with a better method.

-- Requires IDA Pro 7.5 with https://github.com/SocraticBliss/ps4_module_loader plugin installed and python version 3.9/3.10
+- Requires IDA Pro 7.5 with https://github.com/SocraticBliss/ps4_module_loader plugin installed and python version 3.9/3.10 (dont copy in the python folder)
 - Useful for extracting and repacking pkgs:
   - https://www.mediafire.com/file/xw0zn2e0rjaf5k7/Patch_Builder_v1.3.3.zip/file
   - https://www.psxhax.com/threads/ps4-patch-builder-for-building-modded-update-pkgs-by-modded-warfare.7112/